 ⚠️ Our scope is dictated by our state governments and the laws and regulations states have on the books.

-So if your state says that only RDs or licensed nutritionists or doctors can give medical advice on nutrition (which is what macros would be), then a private program you signed up for couldn’t make it legal for you to be able to teach macros now.
+So if your state says that only RDs or licensed nutritionists or doctors can give medical advice or nutritional advice (which is what macros/ meal plan would be), then a private program you signed up for couldn’t make it legal for you to be able to teach macros now.

 Learning about something does not make it legal for us to teach it others.